Ozair0101/Hotel-Management-System/UI_COMPONENTS_SHOWCASE.md

 - Use proper input and label components
 - Apply validation states with error components
 - Use responsive grid classes for layout
+- Implement checkbox and radio components with proper labeling

 ### Buttons
 - Use the Button component with appropriate variants